 - using mosquito nets or screens

-- if possible, making sure there is no stagnant water around (such as in discarded containers, fallen palm fronds or gutters)
+- if possible, making sure there is no stagnant water around, such as may be found in discarded containers, fallen palm fronds or gutters

-If someone in your community gets chikungunya, then the mosquitos around you could also be infected.
-Make sure you remove anything in which stagnant water could gather, such as tins or other containers since mosquitoes could breed there.
-Also, ensure everyone in your house uses insect repellent regularly.
+If someone in your community gets chikungunya, the mosquitoes around you could also be infected.
+Make sure you remove anything in which stagnant water could gather, such as tins or other containers, since mosquitoes could breed there.
+Also, ensure everyone in your household uses insect repellent regularly.